adamgulyas/shopify-case-study/README.md

 Shopify says its mission is to:
 > "Make commerce better for everyone, so businesses can focus on what they do best: building and selling their products."<sup>[7](https://www.shopify.ca/blog/mission-statement)</sup>

 On the e-commerce side, the platform drastically lowers the amount of effort and investment required for merchants to create and manage a digital storefront for their business.
-In the realm of fintech, Shopify's merchant solutions aim to bridge all of the gaps in the e-commerce customer journey, namely payment processing and billing.
-The combination of Shopify's products creates a powerful, self-reliant ecosystem that provides them with a wide moat from the competition.
+In the realm of fintech, Shopify's Merchant Solutions aims to bridge the gaps in the e-commerce customer journey, focusing on payment processing, lending, and logistics.
+The combination of Shopify's products creates a synergistic and self-reliant ecosystem, giving them a wide moat against the competition.

 ### The Customer

 <!-- >Who is the company's intended customer?
 Is there any information about the market size of this set of customers? -->
-The customer is the store owner or retailer (also known as a *merchant* in payment processing syntax).
-Some Shopify stores do multi-million dollar annual revenue, while other stores may bring in only five-digits over the course of a year.
+The target customer is the online store owner or retailer (technically referred to as a *merchant*).
+Some Shopify stores do multi-million dollar annual revenue, while other stores may bring in only five-digits over a year.
 There are roughly 1.75M merchants, and they funnelled over $79.5B in order value through the platform in sales in 2021.<sup>[6](https://backlinko.com/shopify-stores)</sup> This set of customers accounts for 32% of the e-commerce market share in the US.<sup>[8](https://www.tooltester.com/en/blog/shopify-market-share/)</sup>

 ### Value Proposition